Network scheduler: Terminology and responsibilities

 A network scheduler may have responsibility in implementation of specific network traffic control initiatives.
 Network traffic control is an umbrella term for all measures aimed at reducing network congestion, latency and packet loss.
 Specifically, active queue management (AQM) is the selective dropping of queued network packets to achieve the larger goal of preventing excessive network congestion.
 The scheduler must choose which packets to drop.
 Traffic shaping smooths the bandwidth requirements of traffic flows by delaying transmission packets when they are queued in bursts.
 The scheduler decides the timing for the transmitted packets.
 Quality of service (QoS) is the prioritization of traffic based on service class (Differentiated services) or reserved connection (Integrated services).

 Algorithms

 In the course of time, many network queueing disciplines have been developed.
 Each of these provides specific reordering or dropping of network packets inside various transmit or receive buffers.

 Queuing disciplines are commonly used as attempts to compensate for various networking conditions, like reducing the latency for certain classes of network packets, and are generally used as part of QoS measures.

 Classful queueing disciplines allow the creation of classes, which work like branches on a tree.
 Rules can then be set to filter packets into each class.
-Each class can itself have assigned other classful or classless queueing discipline.
+Each class can itself have assigned other classful or classless queueing disciplines.
 Classless queueing disciplines do not allow adding more queueing disciplines to it.

 Examples of algorithms suitable for managing network traffic include: